100%

 Risk Management

-How GIC identifies, assesses and manages climate-related risks
+How GIC identifies, assesses, prioritises, and monitors climate-related risks

 We seek to manage the climate-related risks in our portfolio through both top-down and bottom-up measures.
 Our ability to identify and evaluate these risks depend on the quality of information available.
-To improve our access to high quality and consistent carbon emissions and climate risk data for portfolio companies, we support TCFD’s efforts to enhance climate risk disclosures by companies.
+To improve our access to high-quality and consistent carbon emissions and climate risk data for portfolio companies, we support efforts by TCFD, the International Sustainability Standards Board (ISSB), and CDP to enhance climate risk disclosures by companies.

 Metrics and Targets